 Arizona Game & Fish Department estimates that about 200,000 coyotes live in Arizona.
 They are equally at home in the wild, in our cities and in the suburbs; anywhere they can snatch a meal.
-They are particularly fond of packrats, cottontails, jackrabbits, stray kitty cats and dogs.
+They are particularly fond of packrats, cottontails, jackrabbits, stray kitty cats and small dogs.

 If you declaw your cat and even if you don’t, it is best to keep it indoors at all times.
 Lacking the ability to climb a tree, your cat has no defense against your neighborhood coyotes.